 First Nations believed the unique geological formations found at Writing on Stone Provincial Park

 housed the spirits of the gods and the rock carvings and paintings in this unique area contained their writings.
-This sacred site contains the largest concentration of aboriginal petroglyphs and pictographs on the North American plains.
+This sacred site contains the largest concentration of indigenous petroglyphs and pictographs on the North American plains.

 One and Only